 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
-On March 7, 2020 the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools for the remainder of the school year and summer school and directing non-essential work personnel to work from home.
-In response the Department presented the proposed amendment to the Full Board for adoption as an emergency action at the April 2020 meeting of the Board of Regents, effective April 7, to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-At the May 2020 Board of Regents Meeting the Department revised the proposed emergency regulation to provide clarification and additional flexibility for regulatory requirements in response to the COVID-19 crisis.
-The Department has made additional revisions the proposed emergency regulation relating to home instruction annual assessments to provide further flexibility for regulatory requirements in response to the COVID-19 crisis.
+On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools for the remainder of the school year and summer school and directing nonessential work personnel to work from home.
+In response, the Department adopted emergency regulations at the April, May, and June 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 Crisis.
+The Department presented this proposed amendment to the Full Board for adoption as an emergency action at its April 2020 meeting, effective April 7, to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+At the May 2020 Board of Regents meeting, the Department revised the proposed emergency regulation to provide clarification and additional flexibility for regulatory requirements in response to the COVID-19 crisis, effective May 5, 2020.
+At the June 2020 Regents meeting the Department made additional revisions to the proposed emergency regulation relating to home instruction annual assessments to provide further flexibility for regulatory requirements in response to the COVID-19 crisis, effective June 9, 2020.
+The Department has made additional revisions to the proposed emergency regulation to provide additional flexibility relating to the instructional hour requirements for state aid purposes, effective July 17, 2020.
 The proposed amendment provides flexibility related to the following:

-- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310;

-- Charter school lotteries, reporting requirements, and payments by public school districts to Charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff; - Annual assessments for homeschool students; - Continuous experience requirements for certain professions; - Examination timeframe requirements for Public Accounting applicants; - Educational program requirements for licensure in a profession under Title VII of the Education Law; - In person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee"; - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to Bilingual education; - English language learners' annual assessment; - Unit of study requirements; - Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA);
+- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310; - Charter school lotteries, reporting requirements, and payments by public school districts to Charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff; - Annual assessments for homeschool students; - Continuous experience requirements for certain professions; - Examination timeframe requirements for Public Accounting applicants; - Educational program requirements for licensure in a profession under Title VII of the Education Law; - In person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee"; - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to Bilingual education;

-- Statement of continued eligibility (SOCE) and limited extension application deadline, and special education full-time teaching experience deadline; and - School and district accountability.
+- English language learners' annual assessment; - Unit of study requirements; - Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA); - Statement of continued eligibility (SOCE) and limited extension application deadline and special education full-time teaching experience deadline; and - School and district accountability.

-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the September 2020 Regents meeting.
-However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the October 2020 Regents meeting.
+However, because the COVID-19 crisis is presently affecting the State of New York, a fourth emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.